 STD limitations

-Short-term disability is usually available through your employer’s benefit plan.
+Short-term disability insurance is usually available through your employer’s benefit plan.
 However, you can also purchase coverage on your own.
 If you purchased your coverage, it is considered a stand-alone insurance policy.
 These individual plans can be pretty expensive and may not cover work-related injuries.

 These policies generally define “disability” liberally and cover a wide range of situations with few restrictions or limitations on coverage.